jknightlab/SepstratifieR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of SepstratifieR is to stratifying patients with suspected infection into groups with different molecular characteristics.
+The goal of SepstratifieR is to stratify patients with suspected infection into groups with different molecular characteristics.
 This is done based on the expression level of 7 genes measured from whole blood.